 A reliable relief pitcher whose pinpoint control and deceptive cutter made him a trusted late-inning arm for championship teams.

-Will Harris carved out a decade-long career in the majors not with overpowering velocity, but with surgical precision and a devastating cutter.
-After a debut with Colorado in 2012, he found his footing in Arizona before becoming a linchpin of the Houston Astros bullpen during their ascent.
-His calm demeanor on the mound belied the high-leverage situations he routinely navigated, earning the trust of managers in the game's most tense moments.
-Harris's journey culminated with a World Series championship in 2019 with the Washington Nationals, where his veteran presence was invaluable.
-His career stands as a testament to the value of consistency and mental fortitude in the relentless grind of a baseball season.
+Will Harris won a World Series championship with the Washington Nationals in 2019.
+He built a decade-long major league career on surgical precision and a devastating cutter, not overpowering velocity.
+After debuting with Colorado in 2012, he found his footing in Arizona before becoming a linchpin of the Houston Astros bullpen.
+His calm demeanor on the mound suited high-leverage situations, earning managers' trust in tense moments.
+His journey showed the value of consistency and mental fortitude across a long baseball season.

 1981–1996